italia/publiccode-crawler/README.md

   Probably you should increase the container memory:
   `docker-machine stop && VBoxManage modifyvm default --cpus 2 && VBoxManage modifyvm default --memory 2048 && docker-machine stop`

+### Development

+In order to access Elasticsearch with write permissions from the outside, you can forward the 9200 port via SSH using `ssh -L9200:localhost:9200` and configure `ELASTIC_URL = "http://localhost:9200/"` in your local config.toml.

 ## Authors

-[Developers Italia](https://developers.italia.it) is a project by [AgID](https://www.agid.gov.it/) in collaboration with the [Italian Digital Team](https://teamdigitale.governo.it/), which maintains this repository.
+[Developers Italia](https://developers.italia.it) is a project by [AgID](https://www.agid.gov.it/) in collaboration with the [Italian Digital Team](https://teamdigitale.governo.it/), which developed the crawler and maintains this repository.